Hurricane Lane (2006): Preparations

 Due to Lane's projected path near the western coast of Mexico, authorities closed ports to small boats in the cities of Acapulco.
 Just weeks after Hurricane John took a similar path through the area, several tourists voluntarily left their vacations to fly home.
 Many residents boarded up buildings and bought hurricane supplies in preparation for the storm.
 Officials also closed schools across the state of Guerrero.
 In all, 40,400 tourists were evacuated from the Mexican coastline.
 According to the Secretaría de Gobernación, under which the Mexican Civil Protection Service operates, there were 5.5 million homes and 21 million people in 21 states threatened by the system in all of Mexico.
 As a result, authorities evacuated about 2,000 people to emergency shelters.

 As Lane came closer to the coastline, all the seaports between Michoacán and Sinaloa were closed, and the Servicio Meteorológico Nacional (Mexico) (National Meteorological Service, in Spanish) warned the general population about the threat of flooding and landslides.
 When the hurricane made landfall, the government of the state of Sinaloa issued a state of emergency for the municipalities of Ahome, Guasave, Angostura, Salvador Alvarado, Culiacán, Navolato, Elota, San Ignacio and Mazatlán.
-The arrival of the hurricane forced the closure of several flights at the General Rafael Buelna International Airport in Mazatlán, Sinaloa.
+The arrival of the hurricane forced the closure of several flights at the Mazatlán International Airport in Mazatlán, Sinaloa.

 Prior to entering the area, the U.S. National Weather Service issued a Flood Watch for large portions of Texas due to the remnants of Lane.